Culebra, Puerto Rico

-Culebra, officially Isla de Culebra (/es/, "Snake Island"), is an island and municipality of Puerto Rico, comprising the Spanish Virgin Islands together with Vieques.
-Located about 17 mi east of the main island of Puerto Rico, it is 9 mi northeast of Vieques and 12 mi west of Saint Thomas in the U.S. Virgin Islands.
-Culebra is spread over 5 barrios and Culebra Pueblo, its historic and administrative center.
-Residents of the island are known as culebrenses.
+Culebra, officially Isla de Culebra (/es/, "Snake Island"), is a small archipelago and island organized as a municipality of Puerto Rico.
+Comprising the eponymous main island, the smaller island of Culebrita, and various cays, including Norte and Luis Peña, it is located about 17 mi northeast of the main island of Puerto Rico, 12 mi west of Saint Thomas in the U.S. Virgin Islands, and 9 mi northeast of Vieques, with which it composes the Spanish Virgin Islands.
+It is spread over the historic and administrative center of Culebra Pueblo and 5 barrios, and its residents are known as culebrenses.
 With a population of 1,792 as of the 2020 Census, it is the least populous municipality in Puerto Rico.

-Originally called Isla del Pasaje and Isla de San Ildefonso, Culebra is also known as Isla Chiquita ("Little Island"), Cuna del Sol Borincano ("Cradle of the Puerto Rican Sun") and Última Virgen ("Last Virgin", due to its position at the end of the Virgin Islands archipelago).
+Originally called Isla del Pasaje and Isla de San Ildefonso, Culebra is also known as Isla Chiquita ("Little Island"), Cuna del Sol Borincano ("Cradle of the Puerto Rican Sun") and Última Virgen ("Last Virgin", due to its position at the western end of the smaller islands of the Virgin Islands archipelago).

+It is widely known for its pristine beaches, particularly Flamenco Beach in the main island and Tortuga Beach in Culebrita, which is protected by the Culebra National Wildlife Refuge.